Determinism (The understanding here)

 - Could there come a point where groups are separate from another (pure)?
 What would that reality look like?
 Would justification play it’s part?

-- What happens when there’s just one group left, or would the groups just keep on growing.
+- What happens when there’s just one group left, or would these groups just keep growing.